First Ever Scoliosis Conference for the Ones who Live It: BioniCon 2026

 Conferences for adults with scoliosis up until now have been geared toward the providers.
 One conference, for example, states it is for “anyone involved in the treatment of spinal deformities including surgeons, residents and fellows, physician assistants, nurses, and other allied health professionals and researchers.
 The podium presentations will provide valuable information to all individuals caring for patients with spinal deformities.”

 A point of agreement was that we did not receive what we could have used from the medical world in our movement toward “adulting with scoliosis,” as scoliosis author Caroline Bell (read Tangled with the Curves) titled her talk.
 Doctors gave us treatments they were trained to give (bracing and surgery), and they gave the treatment of no treatment, known as “watch and wait.”
 This is far too limited a list, in our collective opinion.
 Imagine if my orthopedist had directed me at age 10 to start using my breath to connect to my body and my growing curve.
 What if I had approached adolescence with the knowledge of how to use my muscles to hold my spine out of its pattern?
 What if my doctor had recommended a conference for kids with scoliosis, as now exists?
-What if I had been handed Tangled in the Curves when it was clear I was leaving the “watch and wait” track and into bracing?
+What if I had been handed Tangled in the Curves when it was clear I was leaving the “watch and wait” track and moving toward bracing?

 Meredith shared a post-conference Instagram carousel that said, “BioniCon 2026: the beginning of everything.”

 “Everything” is this: our lived experience of navigating the scoliosis terrain is rich.
 It is to be shared and passed down, passed on, passed along.
-Coming together as community is the support we didn’t realize we were missing, and a motivating and healing experience.
+Coming together as community is the support we didn’t realize we were missing, a motivating and healing experience.

 What I heard from presenters and participants over the weekend aligns to what I have been coming to on my own over the past year and a half, reinforcing my commitment to this very precise sliver of the population.

-In the loving, non-harming energy I treasure, I return from BioniCon with a new collection of fusioneer friends (as they call themselves), and unfused friends who, like me, are “bent toward hope”.
+In the loving, non-harming energy I treasure, I return from BioniCon with a new collection of fusioneer (as they call themselves) friends, and unfused friends who, like me, are “bent toward hope”.
 It’s a new day in the world of scoliosis, and we are up with the dawn, ready for action.

 Learn more about The Bionic Project here.